ronichester/SL-animals-DVS-stbp/README.md

 The Spiking Neural Network model is in *model.py* (SLANIMALSNet), and reproduces the architecture described in the SL-animals paper.
 The main program is in *sl_animals_stbp.py*, which contains right at the top main parameters that can be customized like 'batch size', 'data path', 'seed' and many others.
 The main training tools and functions used in the package are in *stbp_tools.py*.

 Finally, *slice_data.py* is a script to slice the SL animals DVS recordings into actual samples for training, and save the slices to disk.
-The reason for that is because the original raw dataset after download contains only 59 files (DVS recordings), and not 1121 samples.
+The reason for this is because the original raw dataset after download contains only 59 files (DVS recordings), and not 1121 samples.
 Each recording contains 1 individual performing the 19 gestures in sequence, so there is a need to manually cut these 19 slices from each whole recording in order to actually use the dataset.

 ## Use